 For CLLAW wrestler registration, please click here.

-For each of Sideshow's productions, our goals are to ensure that each artist working with us feels their work and time is valued, finds ownership for their creative impact on the production, and becomes part of a community of artists and staff providing support for the play and for the individuals working on the production.
+Sideshow's goals are to ensure that each individual working with us feels their work and time is valued, finds ownership for their creative impact on the production, and becomes part of a community of artists and staff providing support for our programming and for the individuals working on it.
 We aim to offer the most organized, most professional storefront experience in Chicago.

 What you can expect from the Sideshow Internship: